UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 sudo apt-get update -qq
 sudo DEBIAN_FRONTEND=noninteractive apt-get install -y python3-pip -qq

 pip3 install --upgrade pip
 pip install qiskit==${qiskitVersion}

 ```

-This script installs Pip, updates it and then installs Qiskit with the specified version.
+This script installs Pip, updates it, and then installs Qiskit with the specified version.
-The version can be specified with the input parameter `qiskitVersion` of install interface and is available in the script as an environment variable.
+The version can be specified with the input parameter `qiskitVersion` of the install interface and is available in the script as an environment variable.

 ### 4. Create ConnectsTo implementation